The applications for the 2016/17 inaugural round have now closed. The selection panel is scheduled to meet at the end of March

 Grants from the Fund are intended to cover direct research and associated research costs, including the costs of contracted researchers (including research assistants and postgraduate students), specialist expertise and replacement teaching costs.

 The grant may also cover appropriate overhead and indirect costs however, where such costs are already covered by Government funding, we would not expect those costs to be included in your application.

 There is no ceiling for such costs but they should be in line with usual overhead costs that you charge out in your commercial projects.
 The percentage applied and the application method (such as against personnel, direct costs or all costs) should be clearly shown in the breakdown of costs in your application.

 The Fund covers research that makes significant use of GUiNZ data.
 For wider studies that include additional data sources, the GUiNZ component of the study should be foremost.
-In these cases, the wider study should be described in your application to demonstrate how information from the use of GUiNZ data can be compared or supplemented with information from other data sources and implications thereof for the GUiNZ Data Access Protocol and principals.
+In these cases, the wider study should be described in your application to demonstrate how information from the use of GUiNZ data can be compared or supplemented with information from other data sources and implications thereof for the GUiNZ Data Access Protocol and principles.
 This procedure has also been adopted to prevent funding overlaps, especially where government funds are involved.

 The selection panel may seek additional information or clarification as part of the selection process.